Odori Park

 ❆ Sapporo White Illumination

-Initiated in 1981 as Japan's first illumination event, it has become a seasonal highlight that adorns Sapporo in early winter.
+First held in 1981 as Japan’s first illumination event.
+It is a seasonal highlight that colors Sapporo in early winter.

 ❆ Munich Christmas Market in Sapporo